10 Free Internship Programs for High School Students

 Note: These internships are offered both in-person (Washington, D.C.) and remotely.

-Internships at APA are intended for students passionate about applying psychological knowledge for societal benefit, with roles in policy, communications, operations research, IT and financial services.
+As part of the 10 free internship programs for high school students, APA internships offer diverse roles in research, policy, and more.
 As an intern, you will have a variety of responsibilities, depending on the needs of the office you’re assigned to and your particular interests and skills.
 You may participate in research, writing and web-based projects, and assist staff with administrative tasks and special projects.
 Interns will have an opportunity to engage in different activities in their office, applying theoretical knowledge to practice and foster a better understanding of a workplace environment in professional psychology.
 Interns will report directly to their supervisor for daily tasks and support for overall learning objectives.
 Interns may also attend workshops, discussions, participate in group projects, or other various tasks.

 Program dates: Six months from June to December